There is no better way to experience love and

 In his capacity as our director of community activities, Dan Murphy oversees the annual cookout at the V.A. hospital.
 Not coincidentally, he has organized the parish’s annual Veterans Day dinner and program for seven years.
 Dan is a graduate of the U.S. Naval Academy and was active military 1975-95, so activities with and honoring veterans are special to him.
 After retiring from the Navy, he coordinated R.O.T.C. programs at area high schools through 2012-13.
 Dan joined the Knights in 1998 and was our Grand Knight during the fraternal years of 2002-03 and 2003-04.
 The parish’s Lenten fish fries started during Dan’s term as Grand Knight when Father Tim Heines sought an alternative to the soup suppers that had been held.
 His wife Pat is a hospice field nurse for Lion Hospice Care.
 The Murphys live in Dallas and have been married since 1975.

-Allen Reitmeier is the Knight who coordinates all the activities involving the operation of the concession stands.
+Allen Reitmeier was the Knight who coordinated all the activities involving the operation of the concession stands until recently.
 Allen, the recipient of the 2010 Knight of the Year award has been a Knight since November 2007 when he was invited to a Knights of Columbus insurance meeting where Bob Foster handed him his first Form 100.
 Allen became an active Knight right away by helping with the baseball concessions and finally taking it over in the Fall of 2008.
 Allen was instrumental in attaining the Cedar Hill concessions and has been the main contributor to its success.
 A lot of hard work goes into planning, running and organizing this highly successful money-maker and is one of the key reasons for the success of our Council.
 Allen also started the Awareness committee to increase communication in our council.
 In just over three years this project became an enormous success producing thirteen newsletters and dozens of articles, some published in the Texas Catholic and Columbia Magazine.
 What started out as a simple tool of communication has blossomed into a media mecca where everyone can read about all of our service program activities, upcoming events, etc., and this has been instrumental in new member recruitment.
 Allen is a Newsletter and Website Copy Writer, and he manages our Email List database.

 Knight Hands Director